 Explain that you need to improve your cash position and see if they will extend your payment window out to 45 or 60 days.

 Inventory is a cash drain for many businesses.
 If your business requires inventory, managing to keep that inventory to a minimum without disrupting sales can be a way to improve your cash situation.
 There may be excess inventory or obsolete inventory that could be sold to raise cash.
 Reducing the amount of inventory you carry, directly impacts your cash needs.

 Sometimes little problems become big problems and then we have a real problem.
 When cash flow is a crisis, there are specific steps you should take, in addition to managing your inflows and outflows as described above.
 It is essential to map out your state of inflows and outflows so you can see exactly what needs to happen to solve the problem.

 Communication is key.
-Suppliers will generally be more willing to work with you when they understand what is going on.
+Suppliers will be more willing to work with you when they understand what is going on.
 If you aren’t paying your bills on time, they already know you are having difficulties.

-Bringing them into the loop and letting them know you have specific plan and time frame for rectifying the situation may be your best bet to get them to continue to work with you.
-They would rather see you through it then write off what you owe them.
+Bringing them into the loop and letting them know you have a specific plan and time frame for rectifying the situation may be your best bet to get them to continue to work with you.
+They would rather see you through it than write off what you owe them.
 They can’t do that if they don’t know what’s going on.

 Avoid the trap of paying as many little invoices as possible, trying to appease more vendors.

 Slash unnecessary expenses.
 A crisis requires drastic action.
 Use your plan as an aid to see what will help bring you to positive cash flow the quickest at the least long-term cost.
 But you must get to positive.
 Negative cash flow is not indefinitely sustainable; it must be fixed.

 The Bottom Line